johnboronkas/spells/README.md

   - No stars show if peon
 - Ability to buy upgrades/abilities via skill points (ui overlay)
   - As described in section below
+- Ability bar UI that shows ability icon, hotkey, cooldown, if it is active or not (for reflect shield)
 - Pits (shoot over, but can't walk over)
 - Shields (move over, but can't shoot over)
 - Capture point and regen health, regen mana, better exp gain, more ai troops, respawn points (associated to nearby capture point)